Sockeye salmon recommended for listing under Species At Risk Act

 Researchers say a number of factors could be contributing to sockeye decline in the Fraser, including the combined impact of commercial, recreational and traditional fishing, as well as pollution and rising water temperature due to climate change.
 Warmer water increases stress on the cold-water fish during an exhausting upstream marathon and promotes parasites.

-A more controversial question is the degree to which fish farming on the Fraser may be transmitting diseases that impact wild fish.
+A more controversial question is the degree to which fish farming along the sockeye's maritime migration routes may be transmitting diseases that impact wild fish.

 Under the Species at Risk Act, the committee's recommendation must now be taken up for consideration by the federal government.
 But Ottawa has a track record of failing to list commercially important fish, despite warnings from scientists that failing to do so could lead to population collapses.
 A recent report by World Wildlife Fund-Canada notes that only 12 of 62 species of Canadian fish deemed at risk of extinction have been listed by the government since 2003.

-Emily Giles, a WWF representative who attended the sockeye deliberations last week as an observer, said that the state of the sockeye in the Fraser has broad implications for wildlife across the region that depend directly or indirectly on the sockeye as a keystone species.
+Emily Giles, a WWF representative who attended the sockeye deliberations last week as an observer, said the state of the sockeye in the Fraser has broad implications for wildlife across the region that depend directly or indirectly on the sockeye as a keystone species.

 "They die after they spawn and their bodies go back into the ecosystem and provide important nutrients for the rest of the freshwater habitat," she said.

-The current state of the Fraser River sockeye was documented in the most complex set of assessments that the committee has had considered at one time in its 40-year history.
-Work on the assessments began four years ago when biologists first had to establish how many distinct populations of sockeye use the Fraser River and its several tributaries, some of which reach as far inland as the Alberta border.

-In total, researchers identified 24 distinct sockeye populations on the Fraser, each connected to a different tributary system.
-This was an important determination, because sockeye are so well adapted to their specific spawning environment that if the species disappeared from one tributary it's unlikely that sockeye from another tributary could be successfully reintroduced there.
+The Fraser River sockeye assessment was among the most complex tasks the committee has faced in its 40-year history.
+Work began four years ago and led first to the understanding that 24 distinct populations of sockeye spawn on the river's many tributaries, some of which reach as far inland as the Alberta border.
+This was an important step, because sockeye are so well adapted to their specific spawning environments that if the species disappeared from one tributary it's unlikely that sockeye from another tributary could be successfully reintroduced there.

 Last week, during a marathon session in Ottawa, scientists voted that eight of the 24 populations of Fraser River sockeye should be listed as endangered – representing the highest level of risk that the population could someday be lost.
 The committee determined that two other populations should be listed as threatened and five more designated "of special concern."
 The committee also voted that the remaining nine populations of sockeye still occur in large enough numbers on the Fraser that they do not warrant listing.